-They must have a minimum length of 3 mm and a maximum diameter complying with: See BOP-Publication of the specific event.

-(Besides this the shape and design is free)
+They must have a minimum length of 3 mm and a maximum diameter complying with the BOP-Publication.
+(Besides this the shape and design are free),

 The use of a FIA restrictor is obligatory if not described otherwise in the Supplementary Regulations.